 }

 Using number_of_replicas 0 keeps a one-node validation cluster green.
-Raise the replica count on multi-node clusters.
+Raise the replica count when another data node should hold a copy.

 {